Juhu Aerodrome: History

-The aerodrome started off as an unpaved airfield in 1928.
+The aerodrome started off as an unpaved airfield in 1928, when it took over the role of Bombay's primary airfield from the Kalyan Airstrip which was built in the early 1920s.
 It was used by the then newly established Bombay Flying Club for teaching, joy-rides, and air travel.
 The activities of the club were limited by the fact that the aerodrome at Juhu was not suitable during the monsoon.
 Much progress had been made in the layout of the ground of the aerodrome by 1932, although the ground was still not fit for use during that year's monsoon.
 J. R. D. Tata, the father of civil aviation in India, made his maiden voyage to Juhu Airport from Drigh Road Airstrip in Karachi, via Ahmedabad, on 15 October 1932 carrying mail in a Puss Moth aircraft.

 The Tata Airmail Service, as it was called, continued on to Pune, Bellary, and Madras.
 This was the birth of Air India, which, in 1932, was based here out of a hut with a palm-thatched roof and had 1 pilot and 2 apprentice mechanics with 2-piston-engined aircraft, a Puss Moth and a Leopard Moth.
 Two bitumen runways - one aligned East - West, and the others North-Northwest - South-Southeast, were laid in 1936.
 During the monsoons, operations had to be shifted to Poona due to water logging.
 A third runway was planned for construction in 1939 but this never occurred.
 It served as the city's airport up to and during World War II.